Skip to main content

 What goes wrong

-Pungent flavor surprise: gardeners expecting something like spinach or lettuce encounter a strongly herbal, almost medicinal flavor in raw mature leaves.
-The flavor moderates significantly with cooking; the plant is primarily a cooking green, not a salad green.
-Young leaves (under 4 inches) are mild enough for raw use.
+Flavor surprise: gardeners expecting something like spinach or lettuce will encounter a strongly herbal, almost medicinal flavor in raw mature leaves.
+This is not a defect; it’s the point of the plant.
+The flavor moderates significantly with cooking.
+Young leaves under 3 inches are mild enough for salads when mixed with milder greens - use them as an accent, not as the base.

-Damping off in cool, wet conditions: germinating seedlings rotting at the soil line.
-Improve drainage; thin promptly to improve air circulation.
+Damping off: in cool, wet conditions, seedlings can rot at the soil line.
+Improve drainage, thin promptly to improve air circulation.
+Don’t overwater young seedlings in cold weather.

-• Japanese hot pot (nabe/sukiyaki): leaves added to simmering broth in the last 1-2 minutes of cooking.
-They wilt immediately; the aromatic quality contributes to the broth.
+Japanese hot pot (nabe/sukiyaki): add leaves to simmering broth in the last 1-2 minutes.
+They wilt in seconds; the aromatic quality contributes to the broth itself.
 Standard in mizutaki, yosenabe, and sukiyaki.
+This is the classic application for small-leaf types.

-• Stir-fried (Chinese style): high heat, 2-3 minutes, garlic, soy sauce.
-Leaves wilt quickly; serve immediately.
-The herbal flavor complements pork and tofu.
+Stir-fried (Chinese style): high heat, 2-3 minutes, garlic, a splash of soy sauce.
+The leaves wilt almost immediately at high heat.
+Serve right away - they don’t hold after cooking.
+The herbal quality complements pork and tofu well.

-• Chrysanthemum greens with sesame dressing (ohitashi-style): blanch 1 minute, squeeze out water, dress with toasted sesame oil, soy sauce, and toasted sesame seeds.
-Standard Japanese preparation.
+Ohitashi-style with sesame: blanch 1 minute, shock in ice water, squeeze out water firmly, dress with toasted sesame oil, soy sauce, and toasted sesame seeds.
+Standard Japanese preparation; works with both leaf types.

-• In ramen and udon: leaves added raw to hot soup bowls at service; the heat of the broth wilts them gently.
+In ramen and udon: add raw leaves to hot soup bowls at service.
+The heat of the broth wilts them gently without fully cooking them, which preserves more of the aromatic character than simmering does.

-Related reading: Chinese Broccoli - fellow Asian market green with similar cultural requirements; Tatsoi - cool-season Asian green companion
+Related crops: Chinese Broccoli - fellow Asian market green with similar cultural requirements; Tatsoi - cool-season Asian green companion

 Growing Chrysanthemum Greens?
 Track your harvest value and break-even date in the Garden ROI app.